GlPortal/website/content/about.md

 ## It is evolving
 GlPortal is a big open source project and it is still growing.
 So expect more content and gameplay as we keep developing GlPortal over the years.

+## It is hackable
+You can extend GlPortals functionality with JavaScript.
+Many of GlPortals features are configurable with json.
+All tools you need for this are open source.

 {{% youtube 3cknED19Hls %}}